ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

 For the first pool in the bracket stage, things started off with pretty approachable maps to most teams, while still offering a decent challenge.

-To kick things off in the pool, we had an (in?)famous song as the first No Mod map, that being [Shikanoko nokonoko koshitantan (Raphiiel Remix?)](https://osu.ppy.sh/beatmapsets/2271619#osu/4838717) mapped by [alden](https://osu.ppy.sh/users/3545323) (NM1).
+To kick things off in the pool, we had an (in?)famous song as the first No Mod map, that being [Shikanoko nokonoko koshitantan (Raphiiel Remix?)](https://osu.ppy.sh/beatmapsets/2271619#osu/4838717) mapped by ::alden::{ user-id=3545323 } (NM1).
 The map accentuated player's aiming skills, with a few twists and more complex sections later on to spice things up.
 Whether the song is *deerly* loved or a cardinal sin is entirely up to you, though.

-A couple of other highlights of the pool included two highly regarded existing maps, [Samayou](https://osu.ppy.sh/beatmapsets/2017141/#osu/4199616) by [ponbot](https://osu.ppy.sh/users/8939857) (HR1) being voted "Best Vanilla Map" in last year's [Mapper's Choice Awards](https://osu.ppy.sh/home/news/2024-02-26-mappers-choice-awards-2023-results) (MCA), and [Celluloid](https://osu.ppy.sh/beatmapsets/1856293/#osu/4163649) by [Fsjallink](https://osu.ppy.sh/users/12704035) (DT1) being a community tournament staple which can be described as a mix of speed and aim.
+A couple of other highlights of the pool included two highly regarded existing maps, [Samayou](https://osu.ppy.sh/beatmapsets/2017141/#osu/4199616) by ::ponbot::{ user-id=8939857 } (HR1) being voted "Best Vanilla Map" in last year's [Mapper's Choice Awards](https://osu.ppy.sh/home/news/2024-02-26-mappers-choice-awards-2023-results) (MCA), and [Celluloid](https://osu.ppy.sh/beatmapsets/1856293/#osu/4163649) by ::Fsjallink::{ user-id=12704035 } (DT1) being a community tournament staple which can be described as a mix of speed and aim.

-The pool had its fair amount of modern maps — some made specifically for the tournament, like [Flask](https://osu.ppy.sh/users/959763)'s [Bug Thief](https://osu.ppy.sh/beatmapsets/2271578#osu/4838594) (HR2) and [Silverboxer](https://osu.ppy.sh/users/2166762)'s [Burn your TV](https://osu.ppy.sh/beatmapsets/2271539#osu/4838497) (NM2), but also brought back some proper relics of osu!'s early era, like [Lehjuh](https://osu.ppy.sh/users/44308)'s [Cigarettes In The Theatre](https://osu.ppy.sh/beatmapsets/37461/#osu/120461) (DT3) and [RLC](https://osu.ppy.sh/users/1047883)'s difficulty on [Houkago Stride](https://osu.ppy.sh/beatmapsets/79878/#osu/228679) (FM1), which provided exciting picks for both the new and old generations alike.
+The pool had its fair amount of modern maps — some made specifically for the tournament, like ::Flask::{ user-id=959763 }'s [Bug Thief](https://osu.ppy.sh/beatmapsets/2271578#osu/4838594) (HR2) and ::Silverboxer::{ user-id=2166762 }'s [Burn your TV](https://osu.ppy.sh/beatmapsets/2271539#osu/4838497) (NM2), but also brought back some proper relics of osu!'s early era, like ::Lehjuh::{ user-id=44308 }'s [Cigarettes In The Theatre](https://osu.ppy.sh/beatmapsets/37461/#osu/120461) (DT3) and ::RLC::{ user-id=1047883 }'s difficulty on [Houkago Stride](https://osu.ppy.sh/beatmapsets/79878/#osu/228679) (FM1), which provided exciting picks for both the new and old generations alike.

 Capping it off, however, was the first [osu! original](/wiki/osu!_originals) in the tournament — and what a project it is.